anerhan/retire/README.markdown

   NOTICE: This library has been renamed and retired in September 2013
           ([read the explanation](https://github.com/karmi/retire/wiki/Tire-Retire)).
-          It is not considered compatible with Elasticsearch 1.x.
+          It is not considered compatible with Elasticsearch 5.x.

   Have a look at the **<http://github.com/elasticsearch/elasticsearch-rails>** suite of gems, which contain similar set of features for ActiveModel/Record and Rails integration as Tire.

 ---------------------------------------------------------------------------------------------------

-_Tire_ is a Ruby (1.8 or 1.9) client for the [Elasticsearch](http://www.elasticsearch.org/)
+_Tire_ is a Ruby (1.8 or 1.9 or 2.2.2 ~>) client for the [Elasticsearch](http://www.elasticsearch.org/)
 search engine/database.

+Supported Kibana with X-Pack

 _Elasticsearch_ is a scalable, distributed, cloud-ready, highly-available, full-text search engine and database with